pour-overs/types/README.md

 # types

-Type declerations related to the Bloom & Pour org.
+Type declarations related to the Bloom & Pour org.

+Loosely acts as the scheme for the other projects.